ALRW/dayAsADev/README.md

 1. Try to work out what is actually going on.
 It sounds patronising but if you can describe the problem you have an idea of what's blocking you.
 Even if it is in vague terms if you then need to seek help you can at the very least describe the problem accurately.
 2. Talk everything through with your pair partner, bounce ideas off each other.
 Take a quick break and then approach the problem again as though it is the first time you have encountered it.
-3. Throughout the proceeding steps try to gather keywords that relate to the problem like, 'Array' or 'Terminal'.
+3. Throughout the preceding steps try to gather keywords that relate to the problem like, 'Array' or 'Terminal'.
 4. Isolate error keywords.
 If you have an error message, identify and add these keywords to your results from (3).
 5. Google!
 Research the problem using your keywords.
 Also use the keywords to indentify relevant results (i.e. not just the first one).
 6. Other pairs of Developers.
 Take your well-described, well formatted question to another developer or pair of developers; they may have encountered the same problem and know how to solve it.